Maddyku/Google-ImageSearch/README.md

 # GoogleImages-Mockup
 GoogleImage Search Mockup App with React and CSS Grid.
-Coded Along with Stephen Grider's Modern React with Redux Course on Udemy.
+Coded along with Stephen Grider in Modern React with Redux Udemy Course (https://www.udemy.com/react-redux/).
 Steps:

 **To Properly Start React App in the Browser: